VinayakBagaria/Frequency-Leaderboard/README.md

  How does it work?
 ================
  A `Node.js` backend server fetches k most frequent words from a text file.
 The JSON object is sent to `React JS` frontend which renders it in a paginated table fashion.
+Run it [here](https://freq-leader.herokuapp.com/)

 Installation
 ===============